 Amir Windom: One day I was on a plane, I was in my early days and I was trying to figure out what I was going to do to be unique.
 What’s going to be my legacy?
 What was I doing differently that others weren’t doing?
 What am I bringing to this industry that doesn’t already exist?
-And it just hit me; I hear so much about people wanting to be successful… but what about those that want to be?
-And I thought, ‘Wow that’s deep, I want to be more than successful, I want to be SIGNIFICANT.’
+And it just hit me; I want to be more than successful, I want to be SIGNIFICANT.

 AA: How do you create marketing strategies to get fans to buy music when they can just get it for free?

-AW: If you wanted to fly to LA right now, you can’t just go online and get a free flight.
-You can maybe buy 10 flights and then get one free… There are often buy one get one free sales at grocery stores.
-Key point… You have to buy one… then get one free….
-But the music biz… Very different.
-The music biz is the only industry where if there’s an album or song that you want, there are tons of file sharing sites where you can get it for the free 99.
-And because of this, it’s hard to think sales will just jump back up, if we don’t change the mindset of consumers.
+AW: If I wanted to fly to LA right now, I can’t just go online and get a free flight.
+You can maybe buy 10 flights and then get one free.
+There are often buy one get one free sales at grocery stores.
+But the music business is very different.
+The music business is the only industry where if there’s an album or song that you want, there are tons of file sharing sites where you can get it for the “free 99.”
+And because of this, it’s hard to think sales will just jump back up, if we don’t change the mind set of consumers.

 In our parents’ generation, people took pride in the buying process.
-When you had company over and they would look at your record collection, they would say ‘damn, your record collection is tight!’.
-That made them feel good.
+When you had company over and they would look at all of the music you owned, they would say ‘damn, your record collection is tight!’.
 It was like having 1st place trophies on the wall.
-They would be in their house shining records up like it was some brand new leather shoes.
+Previous generations would shine their records like they were brand new leather shoes.
 I’m trying to get that same since of pride back when it comes to buying and marketing in the music industry.

 We have to get people to change their mindset from ‘GIVE US FREE’ to more so “GOBO”.
 “GOBO” is something I created which stands for “Get One Buy One”.
 You have to give away free music because that’s what consumers are used to, but I also think we have to start marketing to them that if you like what you hear, buy it as you would buy food or shoes that you like.
 I’m working with several record industry organizations so that we can put more marketing communication out to the public that simply encourages that consumer buying model.

 So many people say ‘I love music, it’s my life!
-I wake up to it everyday!’… however… these are the same mofo’s who aren’t supporting their favorite artist in the slightest.
+I wake up to it everyday!
+However, these are the same mofo’s who aren’t supporting their favorite artist in the slightest.
 They aren’t spending any money on the thing they say they love.
-And we know that when you love something… you invest time, energy and resources into.
-We’re trying to get people back to investing into music, into artists and into the creative arts as a whole.
-It’s basic strategic marketing that I’m focused on, to get consumers back into the buying mindset.
+And we know that when you love something, you invest time, energy and resources into it.
+We’re trying to get people back to investing into music, artists and into the creative arts as a whole.
+It’s basic strategic marketing.

 AA: Is there anything in your career that you would have done differently?

-AW: I’m not one to say I’d do things differently.
-Life is about not letting your past spoil your future.
-My advice for up and coming artists and anyone who wants to be in the record biz or entertainment biz….Truly understand that the music industry and the entertainment industry as a whole is a marathon.
-It’s absolutely not a sprint.
-That race that people normally go get snacks during… The 10,000 meter race… Where it seems like they just keep going and going and going… That’s the record biz.
-A lot of people want to jump in and be the star sprinter in the 100 and 200… The record and entertainment biz greats are excellent distant runners.
+AW: Life is about not letting your past spoil your future.
+My advice for up and coming artists and anyone who wants to be in the entertainment business, you have to understand that it’s a marathon; It’s absolutely not a sprint.
+It’s the 10,000 meter race where people normally go get snacks because it seems like it just keeps going and going; that’s the record business.
+A lot of people want to jump in and be the star sprinter in the 100 and 200 meter race but the industry legends are excellent distant runners.
 So stock up on the Gatorade, Red Bull and Nike’s.

 I also believe you have to be in the mindset that there is no set course on how to succeed.
 If you wanted to be a doctor, you know you have to major in bio pre-med in undergrad, go to med school, do a residency and there’s a good chance you’ll end up a doctor.
 In the music business… there’s no set course/path that will guarantee success.
 I don’t think people understand that.
-So many come people come up to me and say, ‘Man I done put out 10 mix tapes and nobody signed me yet!’
+So many people come up to me and say they’ve put out ten mixtapes and no label has signed them yet.

 You have to have a passion and a love for this business because you’re going to get a lot of disappointments.
 You should have the mindset of, ‘No success is attained without struggle’.
 You’re going to have to struggle, which in my opinion is not only a part of the game, but a part of life.